prathikrgowda/prathikrgowda/README.md

   Leveraged Azure Cloud Services to secure APIs, automated infrastructure with Terraform and Jenkins, and contributed to a Scaled Agile environment.

 - **ParkZeus Project at Bosch Limited** (February 2023 - May 2023)
-  Designed UIs for a valet parking app and ParkZeus portal using frontend frameworks, developed a database with Oracle Apex, and showcased skills in IoT and software development.
+  Designed UIs for a valet parking app and ParkZeus portal using frontend frameworks, developed a database with PostgreSQL , and showcased skills in IoT and software development.

 ---